robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/planning-guide.md

 Para obter informações sobre instalação, configuração e como usar os comandos da CLI para realizar tarefas do Azure, consulte

-* [Instalar a CLI clássica do Azure][xplat-cli]
+* [Install the Azure classic CLI][xplat-cli]
 * [Implantar e gerenciar máquinas virtuais usando modelos do Azure Resource Manager e a CLI do Azure][../../linux/create-ssh-secured-vm-from-template.md]
-* [Use a CLI clássica do Azure para Mac, Linux e Windows com Azure Resource Manager][xplat-cli-azure-resource-manager]
+* [Use the Azure classic CLI for Mac, Linux, and Windows with Azure Resource Manager][xplat-cli-azure-resource-manager]

-Leia também o capítulo [CLI do Azure para VMs do Linux][deployment-guide-4.5.2] no [Guia de implantação][planning-guide] sobre como usar CLI do Azure para implantar a extensão do Azure para SAP.
+Also read chapter [Azure CLI for Linux VMs][deployment-guide-4.5.2] in the [Deployment Guide][planning-guide] on how to use Azure CLI to deploy the Azure  Extension for SAP.

 ## <a name="different-ways-to-deploy-vms-for-sap-in-azure"></a>Diferentes maneiras de implantar VMs para SAP no Azure